rancher/docs/content/rancher/v2.x/en/istio/_index.md

 ![In an Istio-enabled cluster, you can have two ingresses: the default Nginx ingress, and the default Istio controller.]({{<baseurl>}}/img/rancher/istio-ingress.svg)

- Additional Istio Ingress gateways can be enabled via the [overlay file](URLNEEDED).
+ Additional Istio Ingress gateways can be enabled via the [overlay file]({{<baseurl>}}/rancher/v2.x/en/istio/setup/enable-istio-in-cluster/#overlay-file).

 ### Egress Support

-By default the Egress gateway is disabled, but can be enabled on install or upgrade through the values.yaml or via the [overlay file](URLNEEDED)
+By default the Egress gateway is disabled, but can be enabled on install or upgrade through the values.yaml or via the [overlay file]({{<baseurl>}}/rancher/v2.x/en/istio/setup/enable-istio-in-cluster/#overlay-file).